Varieties with too many rational points: Fano threefolds

 By Lemma \ref{lem:curves}, any $k$-line in $X$ is expected to be strongly accumulating.
 It is known that $F_1(X)$ is non-empty as a scheme (see \cite[Thm.~4.6.7]{IP98}) and has dimension one (see \cite[Prop.~4.2.2]{IP98}).
 Thus the lines sweep out a proper closed subvariety of $X$.
 Moreover for general $X$, it is known (see \cite[Thm.~4.2.7]{IP98}) that $F_1(X)$ is a non-singular integral projective curve whose genus is at least $3$.
 Hence Faltings's Theorem \cite{faltings} tells us that there can only be finitely many lines defined over $k$.

 Next let $C(X)$ denote the Hilbert scheme of conics on $X$.
-By Lemma \ref{lem:curves}, we know that any $k$-conic in $X$ is saturated.
+By Lemma \ref{lem:curves}, we know that any $k$-conic in $X$ with a rational point is saturated.
 The Hilbert scheme of conics on $X$ is non-empty (see \cite[Thm.~4.6.7]{IP98}), has dimension $2$ (see \cite[Prop.~4.2.5]{IP98}) and every point over $\kbar$ lies on a conic.
 The current state of knowledge for $C(X)$ is summarised in work of Iliev and Manivel \cite[\S 3]{IM07}.
 For general $X$ we have the following behaviour: